mfansler/TidyGEO/TidyGEO/help_docs/FAQ.md

 * __When I try to use the numeric option, it says that my column is not numeric, even though I can see that it is.
 Why?__
     + If your column of interest only has one or two unique values, it is treated as a non-numeric column.
 This is because, usually, two or fewer unique numbers in a column indicates that the column is a categorical, rather than a discrete, variable.
     + With only two unique entries, you should be able to filter the data normally by selecting which value you would like to exclude.
+* __One of the options to exclude is `NA`, but I don't see any `NA` values in my data.
+Where is this coming from?__
+    + For the purposes of this application, `NA` values are displayed as blank cells in the table.
+If there are any blank cells in your data, those are actually `NA` values.

 [&uarr; To top](#contents)